XML RSS

 Uncommon in ferrets but has been known to occur in ferrets which drink contaminated water or food, especially raw offal.

-Guardia is diagnosed by faecal testing.
-If your ferret is found to have the parasite, you will probably be given medicine to give it orally for 10 days to cure it.
+Guardia is diagnosed by fecal testing.
+If your ferret is found to have the parasite, the vet will probably give you medicine to give your ferret orally for 10 days to cure it.

 Cryptosporidium parvum